unit-io/unitdb/README.md

 ## Projects Using Unitdb
 Below is a list of projects that use unitdb.

-- [Unite](https://github.com/unit-io/unite) Lightweight, high performance messaging system for microservices, and internet connected devices.
+- [unite](https://github.com/unit-io/unite) Lightweight, high performance messaging system for microservices, and internet connected devices.
-- [Unite-Go](https://github.com/unit-io/unite-go) Lightweight and high performance publish-subscribe messaging system - Go client library.
-- [Unite-Dart](https://github.com/unit-io/unite-dart) Lightweight and high performance publish-subscribe messaging system - Flutter and Dart client.

 ## Contributing
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.
+The unitdb is under active development and at this time unitdb is not seeking major changes or new features from new contributors.
+However, small bugfixes are encouraged.

 ## Licensing
 This project is licensed under [Apache-2.0 License](https://github.com/unit-io/unitdb/blob/master/LICENSE).